Thank you for being with us in this world premiere season, see you in 2024!

 Is it possible to participate with my dog?

-Although Le Massif accepts dogs on a leash during the day on its hiking trails and gondola, no pets are allowed on the Mechanical Birds' Flight course.
+Although Le Massif accepts dogs on a leash during the day on its hiking trails and gondola, no pets are allowed on the course.
+Although, officially recognized assistance or guide dogs are accepted.
+Proof of certification will be requested.
+They must be able to take the chairlift.
+Please contact us before booking at firstname.lastname@example.org.